101 results for 'home birth'

 … such as providing care in an out-of-hospital setting.
 They encourage care that supports normal birth whenever safe and possible and a minimal-intervention approach.
 CPGs improve the quality … encourage appropriate care.
 They recognize a minimal intervention approach in support of normal birth and recommend appropriate interventions for specific clinical circumstances.
 They … practice based on synthesis of best available evidence with an emphasis on support for normal birth and the midwifery model of care.
 Adapt evidence to respond to local contexts in accordance …

-… and Gynaecologists of Canada: COVID-19 vaccination in pregnancy OMama: COVID-19 — Pregnancy, birth and the newborn Ministry of Health: Self assessment screening tool and Testing locations … College of Midwives of Ontario: COVID-19 FAQs, Professional Practice Advice April 16, 2021: Home birth during the COVID-19 pandemic (PDF, 768 KB), French: L'accouchement à la maison … guideline (PDF, 1.5 MB) Oct 2020: RCOG/RCM Guidance for provision of midwife-led settings and home birth in the evolving COVID-19 pandemic (PDF, 164 KB) Ministry and government updates …
+… and Gynaecologists of Canada: COVID-19 vaccination in pregnancy OMama: COVID-19 — Pregnancy, birth and the newborn Ministry of Health: Testing and antiviral treatment eligibility and … College of Midwives of Ontario: COVID-19 FAQs, Professional Practice Advice April 16, 2021: Home birth during the COVID-19 pandemic (PDF, 768 KB), French: L'accouchement à la maison … guideline (PDF, 1.5 MB) Oct 2020: RCOG/RCM Guidance for provision of midwife-led settings and home birth in the evolving COVID-19 pandemic (PDF, 164 KB) Ministry and government updates Sept …